Slamy/CDi_MiSTer/README.md

 # CDi_MiSTer

-A repo dedicated to create an FPGA implementation of the Philips CD-i to be usable for the MiSTer FPGA project.
+A project dedicated to create an FPGA implementation of the Philips CD-i to be usable for the MiSTer FPGA project.
 As every Philips CD-i player has a different hardware, this project focuses on reverse engineering the "Mono I" PCB.
 This mainboard is used in models like the 210/00, 210/05 or 220/20.